Black Combe & the Irish SeaL030

 - Aloof from the nearby hills

-The climb is quite steep, particularly initially, but the path is excellent and height is quickly gained.
-Soon the western end of the Lakes proper appear and it is well worth taking time to view these from a direction almost never seen.
+The climb is initially quite steep but the path is excellent and height is quickly gained.
+Soon the western fells of the Lake District appear and at this stage it is well worth taking time to view these from a direction almost never seen.
 A map helps!
 However the views to the sea need no map; Wales, Ireland and Scotland can all be seen along with the Isle of Man as this whale back hill has sea views in 3 directions.
 The only problem with the walk is the access as it is a long drive to the village of Whicham, whether approaching from the north or the east.
 Maybe though that is part of the appeal.

 Recommend.
 Best done on a warm summer’s evening where you can stop often and enjoy the views.